yiftachbeer/LORD-VC/README.md

-# auLORD
+# LORD-VC
-LORD ([Demystifying Inter-Class Disentanglement](http://www.vision.huji.ac.il/lord)) applied to speech audio.
+An adaptation of LORD ([Demystifying Inter-Class Disentanglement](http://www.vision.huji.ac.il/lord)) to speech audio.
 Also borrows heavily from ([One-shot Voice Conversion by Separating Speaker and Content Representations with Instance Normalization](https://arxiv.org/abs/1904.05742)).

 ### Getting started